 This traditional English mnemonic is used to remember the months of our Gregorian calendar.
 But it has no rhythm which suggests that it doesn’t reflect our seasonal cycles.
 It’s a mess because we took the fractional length of the Earth year and divided it unequally by a random number of periods.
 To remember these varying lengths, we developed the knuckle mnemonic on the grounds that using your fist was easier.

 Today, most of us know that we have four seasons in an Earth year.
-Some of us know that each season is 13 weeks long or 91 days in length.
-The middle day of each season is referred to as an equinox or a solstice.
-At the solstices, the Sun will appear at the top or bottom of an analemma (below).
+Some of us know that each one is 91 days long.
+The middle day of this “lunar year” is referred to as an equinox or a solstice.
+At the solstices, the Sun will appear at the top or bottom of an analemma.
 Equinoxes, in turn, appear below the neck.
-So 13 rules the number of cycles (of 7 days each) in a lunar season and the number of cycles (of 28 days each) in an Earth year.
-This can be written:
+So a winter solstice above the Callanish Stones, Scotland looks like this:

-» 13 weeks of 7 days = 91 days «
+» 13 cycles of 7 days = 91 days «

-» 13 months of 28 days = 364 days «
+» 13 cycles of 28 days = 364 days «

-So the 13 Moon, 28-day calendar is the true standard of time for anyone wishing to divinely align their awareness.
+The 13 Moon, 28-day calendar is the true standard of time for anyone wishing to align their awareness.
 As a perfect measure of cosmic time, this calendar is actually a “synchronometer”.
 Followed daily, it gives us a new cadence to our lives.
 But how to convert one calendar to the other?
 Well, if you look carefully below you can see the Gregorian calendar dates in smaller type beneath the lunar cycle.
 Indeed, each of the 13 moons has a power and quality which define an annual program to synchronise our consciousness with deeper solar cycles.

-» 4 Moon cycles + 1 day = 1 Earth cycle (365 days) «
+» 4 lunar years + 1 day = 1 terrestrial year (365 days) «

-» 4 Earth cycles + 1 day = 1 Sun cycle (1,461 days) «
+» 4 terrestrial years + 1 day = 1 solar year (1,461 days) «

-» 365.25 solar years = 1 Sothic cycle «
+» 365.25 solar years = 1 sothic year «

 When the equilateral pentagon is dissected into triangles, two of them appear as isosceles (the orange and blue triangles) and the other as a scalene (the green triangle):